Specialty Topic:

 Focus on ensuring your home is well-presented, priced correctly, and marketed effectively.
 Understanding and adapting to the changes in how commissions are discussed and negotiated can also help make your property more attractive to a wider range of buyers and their agents.

-Key Points of the NAR Settlement:
+Key Points of the NAR Settlement: FOR BUYERS

 On March 15th, the National Association of Realtors (NAR) settled a lawsuit alleging antitrust violations related to how real estate commissions are structured.
 This settlement does not imply wrongdoing by NAR but introduces changes to enhance transparency and fairness in real estate transactions.